 Key to all degree programs is intensive one-on-one training with a celebrated faculty that includes members of the Chicago Symphony and Lyric Opera of Chicago Orchestras, internationally acclaimed soloists, sought-after conductors, and distinguished scholars and clinicians.
 Students work in small classes with these dedicated teachers and artists in a curriculum that comprises music history and theory, aural and piano skills, instrumental and voice lessons, and electives.
-Special programs include a five-year double-degree curriculum-enabling students to earn a degree in music as well as one in engineering, journalism, or arts and sciences-and the ad hoc (self-designed) degree, an option offered by no other major music school.
+Special programs include a five-year dual-degree curriculum-enabling students to earn a degree in music as well as one in communication, engineering, journalism, or arts and sciences-and the ad hoc (self-designed) degree, an option offered by no other major music school.
 Additionally, the world-class music making and other cultural resources of downtown Chicago provide exceptional opportunities for learning outside the classroom.

 Performing and research opportunities abound at Northwestern.
-Students may participate in 16 ensembles and chamber groups and have access to more than 400 performances each year, including three critically acclaimed professional series as well as master classes given by such notables such as Renée Fleming, Oscar Ghiglia, Richard Goode, Susan Graham, Lynn Harrell, and Karl Leister.
+Students may participate in 16 ensembles and chamber groups and have access to more than 400 performances each year, including three critically acclaimed professional series as well as master classes given by such notables such as Renée Fleming, Oscar Ghiglia, Richard Goode, Lynn Harrell, Karl Leister, Rachel Barton Pine, and Murray Perahia.
 In addition, the school sponsors the biennial Michael Ludwig Nemmers Prize in Music Composition and the Jean Gimbel Lane Prize in Piano Performance, which regularly bring world-renowned composers and pianists to campus.
-The music collection in Deering Library comprises more than 142,000 books, scores, journals, and microfilms, and the Listening Center boasts 53,000 sound recordings.
-The library's collection of post-1945 music is considered the finest in the world and is frequently used by scholars from around the world.
+Northwestern's Music Library is among the nation's largest music research collections and is distinguished internationally for its particular commitment to 20th-century and contemporary music, represented especially in extensive holdings of printed music, manuscripts, and archives.